puppetlabs/puppetlabs-firewall/README.markdown

       }
     }

-The rules in `pre` should allow basic networking (such as ICMP and TCP), as well as ensure that existing connections are not closed.
+The rules in `pre` should allow basic networking (such as ICMP and TCP), and ensure that existing connections are not closed.

-The `post` class should be located in `my_fw/manifests/post.pp` and include any default rules to be applied last.
+2. Add the `post` class to `my_fw/manifests/post.pp` and include any default rules to be applied last.

     class my_fw::post {
       firewall { '999 drop all':